 Do you have an old container of pumpkin pie spice hiding in the back of your pantry?
 I’ll wait here while you take a peek….

 Maybe you found two old containers of pumpkin pie spice...or three*?

-Odds are pretty good that if it’s been hiding in the back of your pantry since at before last fall, it’s lost most of that zippy, spicy flavor that you find in other pumpkin-spiced things.
+Odds are pretty good that if it’s been hiding in the back of your pantry since last fall, it’s lost most of that zippy, spicy flavor that you find in other pumpkin-spiced things.
 Think of that big rush of flavor that comes from a Pumpkin Spice Latte.
 Now that’s pumpkin spice.
 It’s not a spice you want to skimp on this time of year.
 Do your fall baked goods a favor, and mix up your own batch of pumpkin pie spice this year - you’ll notice the difference!

 (*P.S.
 That’s me raising my hand.
 I found three old containers of pumpkin pie spice hiding in my baking cabinet before I made my own this year.)

 The main ingredient in pumpkin pie spice is ground cinnamon.
 Smaller amounts of ground ginger, ground nutmeg, ground allspice, and ground cloves give it the unique spiced flavor that is familiar in so many fall baked goods.

 - Pumpkin Spice Trifle - This delicious, beautiful dessert will have you and your guests asking for a second helping.
 The moist, flavorful cake is complemented perfectly with the pumpkin filling, whipped cream and Heath toffee bits.

 - Pumpkin Cheesecake Bites - Throughout the fall season, I take these bite-sized cheesecakes that are blended in a food processor and baked in a mini muffin tin to gatherings of family and friends.
 They’re always a hit and disappear fast!